wallshkim/to-do-list/README.md

 ## Usage
 1. User enters new task and clicks the '+' button to add the task to the list.
-2. User can click the checkbox to mark as task as completed which will cross task out change color to gray.
+2. User can click the checkbox to mark task as completed which will cross task out change color to gray.
 3. User can delete a task by clicking the 'X' button.

 ## Built With